nkellyulster/EGM_Project/README.md

 ## Setup
 > [!IMPORTANT]
 > To run this code you need to have R Studio (or a different IDE), Python and Git installed.
 > 1. R Studio Integrated Development Environment (IDE) from the [Posit website](https://posit.co/download/rstudio-desktop/).
 > 2. Python which can be directly downloaded from the [Python website](https://www.python.org/downloads/).
+This code was written in `Python Version 3.13` in R Studio.
-> 3. [Git](https://git-scm.com/downloads), this will ensure that you can connect your IDE to the[ Strategically Important Small Schools GitHub repository](https://github.com/nkellyulster/Strategically-Important-Small-Schools).
+> 3. [Git For Windows](https://git-scm.com/downloads), this will ensure that you can connect your IDE to the[ Strategically Important Small Schools GitHub repository](https://github.com/nkellyulster/Strategically-Important-Small-Schools).
+>
+> You will also need a [GitHub account which you can sign up for free](https://github.com/join).

+## Other IDEs
+This project was written in R Studio but other IDEs are available, such as [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download).

 ## Setting up R Studio
-> [!IMPORTANT]
-> All of the Python script and data required to create the outputs of this project are provided directly in GitHub.
->

-You will need to ensure that you have the [latest version of Python installed](https://www.python.org/downloads/).
-You will also require an IDE such as [R Studio](https://posit.co/download/rstudio-desktop/), [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download).

-Once you have both Python and your IDE installed the easiest way to access the code and files is to link your IDE to the GitHub repository.
-To do this you will need to have a [GitHub account](https://github.com/) and then [install Git For Windows](https://git-scm.com/download/win).

-To access this code you will need to clone this repository to your machine.
-This code was written in `Python Version 3.13` in R Studio.
-To connect this repository to R Studio you will need Git For Windows and the latest version of R Studio installed.
-Once they are installed complete the following steps to access the repository.
+To run this code you will need to clone this repository to your machine.
+Once you have all the software installed and have a GitHub account, complete the following steps to access the repository.
 1. In R Studio click on File > New Project

 ![Step 1](https://github.com/nkellyulster/Strategically-Important-Small-Schools/blob/main/Images/Step1.png)